Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Introduction

 Much theoretical attention has been paid to the ductile yielding transition in the athermal and quasistatic (AQS) limit ~\cite{lin_density_2014,lin_scaling_2014,lin_mean-field_2016,ferrero_criticality_2019,ferrero_properties_2021,le_goff_criticality_2019}.
 This limit is appropriate when the plastic ST timescale $\tau$, over which rearrangements occur, is much smaller than the periods of elastic loading (set by the driving rate) and the timescale of thermally triggered STs.
 When driving rate competes with the timescale of plastic rearrangements, rheological effects begin to alter the phase-transition picture~\cite{karimi_inertia_2017,salerno_avalanches_2012,nicolas_effects_2016,salerno_effect_2013}.
 For systems where the constituent particles are large and Brownian motion small (e.g. foams, emulsions, dense suspensions, etc.) thermal effects can be safely neglected~\cite{nicolas_deformation_2018}.
-However, for systems with smaller particles or higher temperatures (e.g. metallic glasses close to the glass-transition temperature $T_g$), thermal effects begin to play a role.
+However, for systems with smaller particles or higher temperatures (e.g. metallic glasses close to the glass-transition temperature $T_g$), thermal effects begin to play a role~\cite{schuh_mechanical_2007}.

-Thermal history can affect whether yielding is brittle or ductile~\cite{homer_mesoscale_2009,shi_strain_2005,shi_atomic-scale_2006,barlow_ductile_2020}.
-Specifically in ductile steady-state flow, the competition of thermal and driving-rate timescales can bring new rheological effects into play, as shown for instance in the molecular dynamics study of Karmarkar et al.~\cite{karmakar_statistical_2010}.
-If driving rates $\dot{\gamma}$ are increased, so that the loading time between avalanches becomes so short as to be comparable to the duration of the average avalanche $\langle t\rangle_{av}$, avalanches begin to overlap~\cite{karmakar_statistical_2010}.
+Thermal history and preparation can affect whether yielding is brittle or ductile~\cite{schuh_mechanical_2007,homer_mesoscale_2009,shi_strain_2005,shi_atomic-scale_2006,barlow_ductile_2020}.
+Specifically in ductile steady-state flow, the competition of thermal and driving-rate timescales \dkrep{changes the rheology}{can bring new rheological effects into play,} as follows: If driving rates $\dot{\gamma}$ are increased, so that the loading time between avalanches becomes so short as to be comparable to the duration of the average avalanche $\langle t\rangle_{\text{av}}$, avalanches begin to overlap temporally, as shown for instance in the molecular dynamics study of Karmarkar et al.~\cite{karmakar_statistical_2010}.
 These overlapping avalanches destroy the anomalous stress-fluctuations of the AQS yielding transition, and the flow stress $\Sigma$ rises above the athermal critical stress $\Sigma_c$ according to the Herschel-Bulkley law~\cite{becu_yielding_2006,lin_scaling_2014,caggioni_variations_2020},

+where $n$ is the Herschel-Bulkley exponent and $T=0$ indicates the athermal limit.
+If eq.~\ref{eq:herschel_bulkely_defn} is formulated as a critical scaling law: $(\Sigma-\Sigma_c)^\beta \sim \dot{\gamma}$, then $\beta = 1/n$ can be viewed as an order parameter exponent, in analogy to static critical phenomena.